ironhack-labs/lab-javascript-vikings/README.md

 $ git push origin master
 ```

-Create Pull Request so your TAs can check up your work.
+- Create a Pull Request so that your TAs can check your work.

 <br>